3 Longevity Supplements Your Eyes Don’t Need — And the Ones They Do

 People take NMN to boost NAD+, the molecule linked to energy metabolism and healthy ageing.
 But the retina doesn’t use NMN the way the rest of the body does.

-NMN struggles to enter retinal ganglion cells, the nerve cells that feed into your optic nerve, meaning it doesn’t reliably raise NAD+ where visual energy demand is highest.
-Under metabolic or pressure related stress, NMN can even accumulate inside neurons and activate SARM1, the enzyme that drives axonal self-destruction.
-And despite the hype, NMN has never shown meaningful neuroprotective benefit for the optic nerve or the retina.
+NMN appears to struggle to enter retinal ganglion cells, the nerve cells that feed into your optic nerve, meaning it doesn’t reliably raise NAD+ where visual energy demand is highest.
+Under metabolic or pressure‑related stress, NMN can even accumulate inside neurons and activate SARM1, the enzyme that drives axonal self‑destruction.
+And despite the hype, NMN has limited evidence for direct, meaningful benefit on optic nerve or retinal function in humans.

 Nicotinamide steps in where NMN falls short.

 Unlike NMN, nicotinamide is readily taken up by retinal cells and efficiently converted into NAD+.
 That means it fuels the pathways your visual system actually depends on.
 Instead of activating SARM1, nicotinamide helps suppress it, supporting healthier axons under stress.
-And through its role in mitochondrial homeostasis and DNA repair, it strengthens neural resilience across the entire body and within the eye, making it particularly important for those with glaucoma.
+And through its role in mitochondrial homeostasis and DNA repair, it strengthens neural resilience across the entire body and within the eye, making it especially relevant for managing eye pressure

-In short: where NMN struggles to support neural longevity, nicotinamide succeeds — for your whole body and your vision.
+In short: where NMN may struggle to support neural longevity, nicotinamide has a clearer biological role — for your whole body and your vision.

 2. Resveratrol vs Grape Seed Extract – Senescence